stevenschwenke/workLifeBalance/README.md

 - IDE
  - Problem: What IDE to use?
  - options: Eclipse (free, I use it at work and could get more familiar with it, great plugins BUT ALSO slow / unstable), IDEA (fast, very nice build-in features BUT ALSO costs money)
- - decision: Eclipse.
+ - decision: **Eclipse**.
 To increase my productivity in the projects I get paid for, I have to get more familiar with the IDE used there.
 - Source Control
  - Problem: What source control to use?
  - options: SVN (know it already BUT ALSO have to set up my own server), Git (can commit while being offline, great support including a repository through github BUT ALSO github costs money)
- - decision: Git with github because its only 7$ per month and I want to get more familiar with Git.
+ - decision: **Git** with github because its only 7$ per month and I want to get more familiar with Git.
 - Package dependency management tool
  - TODO (decision for Degraph)